IBM/ibmi-oss-docs/docs/yum/README.md

 See **Troubleshooting** section above.

+### How do I get support for open source on IBM i?

+Open source support is available through community channels or an IBM premium support offering.
+See http://ibm.biz/ibmi-oss-support

 ### Is 5733-OPS required in order to install the RPM-based deliverables?

 No. 5733-OPS does not need to be installed.